-The Wandering Whistling Duck is a smallish duck with rich red-brown plumage overall, with a paler face, front of neck and upper breast.
-There is a dark stripe on the crown of head, nape and back of neck.
+The Wandering Whistling Duck is a smallish duck with rich red-brown plumage overall, with a paler face, front of the neck and upper breast.
+There is a dark stripe on the crown of the head, nape and back of the neck.
 The bill and legs are dark.
 There are elongated flank plumes, which are off-white with chestnut edges.
-In flight, the dark under wings, cinnamon and chestnut under body, white under tail and trailing dark legs are seen.
+In-flight, the dark under wings, cinnamon and chestnut underbody, white under tail and trailing dark legs are seen.
 This species is also known as the Whistling Tree Duck, Water Whistling Duck and the Red Whistler.

 The Wandering Whistling Duck is found in northern and eastern Australia, from the Kimberley region, across the north of Australia, to south-eastern New South Wales.
 It is vagrant to the south-east and the south-west of the country.
 This species is also distributed through Indonesia, Papua New Guinea, the Philippines and the Pacific Islands.